-So between the condemnation of the false leaders, and the pronunciation of judgment that will last and has lasted two thousand years until Jesus comes, is this little vignette about a widow dropping two copper pennies into an offering receptacle in the temple.
-The question is, what does this have to do with anything?
+So, between the condemnation of the false leaders, and the pronunciation of judgment that will last and has lasted 2,000 years until Jesus comes, is this little vignette about a widow dropping two copper pennies into an offering receptacle in the temple.
+The question is: What does this have to do with anything?
 How does this fit?
-Why does Jesus inject this moment of reflection on a widow giving an offering in the temple into this section between a diatribe against false leaders and all the people that follow them, and a pronunciation of judgment on the temple, on the city and on the nation and a judgment that will last until the Second Coming?
+Why does Jesus inject this moment of reflection on a widow giving an offering in the temple into this section between a diatribe against false leaders and all the people that follow them and a pronunciation of judgment on the temple, on the city, and on the nation, and a judgment that will last until the Second Coming?
 Why is this here?

 One, Jesus is teaching that the measure of a gift is not how much you give but how much you have after you give.
 But that's the measure of the gift.
 The measure is not the amount of the gift, but the amount left over.
 And that's the lesson the Lord is trying to teach us and many have waxed eloquent on that lesson.